-In assessing the recovery of deferred income tax assets, management considers whether it is more likely than not that the deferred income tax assets will be realized.
-The recognition and measurement of the current and deferred income tax assets and liabilities involves dealing with uncertainties in the application of complex tax regulations and in the assessment of the recoverability of the deferred income tax assets.
-The ultimate realization of deferred income tax assets is dependent upon the generation of future taxable income during the periods in which the temporary differences are deductible.
+In assessing the recovery of deferred tax assets, management considers whether it is probable that the deferred tax assets will be realized.
+The recognition and measurement of the current and deferred tax assets and liabilities involve dealing with uncertainties in the application of complex tax regulations and in the assessment of the recoverability of the deferred tax assets.
+The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the temporary differences are deductible.